 We’ll talk about environmental inspections below.
 These are most relevant for companies that pass certain thresholds of noise levels, chemical usage or water waste, for example.
 Then we’ll take a more thorough look at safety inspections, as these can affect all construction businesses, whether they have one employee or one-thousand.

-One of the maddening things about the thought of getting inspected is you aren’t sure who has the authority to do it.
+One of the maddening things about inspections is not being sure sure who has the authority to do them.
+So let’s break it down for the two main types, environmental and safety.

 Environmental inspections are usually conducted by a government regulatory agency such as a state environmental agency of the federal Environmental Protection Agency (EPA).
 Different environmental code statutes differ in the authority they give the EPA and state governments—and in the leeway they give in terms of whether it must be an EPA officer or employee, or whether an EPA representative can come instead.

-OSHA (The Occupational Safety & Health Administration) handles U.S. occupational health and safety regulations for virtually every type of workplace, with just a couple of exceptions, and has the right under the Department of Labor to inspect any workplace at any time.
+Safety inspections, on the other hand, are mostly initiated by the Occupational Safety & Health Administration (OSHA).
+OSHA handles U.S. occupational health and safety regulations for virtually every type of workplace, with just a couple of exceptions, and has the right under the Department of Labor to inspect any workplace at any time.

 If OSHA sounds like an innocuous organization that will just slap your wrist gently in the case of missteps, be warned: OSHA fines can reach up to $70,000 per violation, so fines can add up quickly if they find several.

-Although employees or representatives of these governmental agencies are generally allowed to show up to conduct an inspection at any time, you’re entitled to ask these people for credentials at the door or outside the gate—and you should do exactly that.
+Employees or representatives of these governmental agencies are generally allowed to show up to conduct an inspection at any time, but you’re entitled to ask for their credentials at the door—and we recommend it.

 If you do not object to an inspection, that is the same as consent—which means no warrant at all is required.